JennyPng/portfolio/jennypng/_posts/portfolio-revamp.md

 6 week build space - I wanted to use this portfolio revamp, something with no real deadline, as a chance to go slowly, code cleanly, and really strengthen my foundational knowledge.

+I'm writing this to document thought processes+challenges, and retain valuable learnings!
+Learning happens best through teaching and explaining.

 ## high-level process
 Exploring what really feels like *me*, my identity, and how I want to present myself in the form of a website.